The Next Passport

 Every US vital record needs an apostille, and the apostille must correspond to the exact certified copy being submitted.
 Mismatches and stale copies trigger corrections that add months.

-Address the zwolnienie question up front
+Address the zezwolenie question up front

 Respond to every request immediately